oddlama/gentoo-install/README.md

   - Set `CPU_FLAGS_X86` using the `cpuid2cpuflags` tool
   - Set `FEATURES="buildpkg"` if you want to build binary packages
 * Use a safe umask like `umask 0077`

+If you are looking for a way to detect and manage your kernel configuration, have a look at [autokernel](https://github.com/oddlama/autokernel).

 ## Usage